rajakrishna/smart-gym/README.md

 - `[Component]`: [Description]
 - `Admin Members Page`: Page for the admin to view all members and their information + sign up new members
 - `Admin Messages Page`: Page for the admin to view all messages from the users + initiate a new message to the user
+- `Admin Cafe Page`: Page for the admin to view all products in the cafe + add new products + view all transactions

 ### ⚙️ Feature Components